hpi-schul-cloud/schulcloud-server/README.md

 ## How to name your branch

 1. Take the Ticket Number from JIRA (ticketsystem.schul-cloud.org), e.g. SC-999
-2. Name the branch beginning with Ticket Number , e.g. SC-999: fantasy-problem
+2. Name the branch beginning with Ticket Number , e.g. `SC-999-fantasy-problem`
-3. Add (WIP), if it is still in progress
+3. Create a PR containing the Ticket Number (Add the `WIP` label if it is still in progress)

 ## Testing